 The body's immune system normally fights infection.
 But, when someone is allergic to tree nuts or peanuts, the immune system overreacts to proteins in these foods.
-Every time the person eats (or, in some cases, handles or breathes in) a peanut or tree nut, the body thinks the proteins are harmful invaders.
+Every time the person eats (or, in some cases, handles) a peanut or tree nut, the body thinks the proteins are harmful invaders.
 The immune system responds by kicking into high gear to fend off the "invader."
 This causes an allergic reaction, in which chemicals like histamine are released in the body.

-The release of these chemicals can cause someone to have the following problems:
+The release of these chemicals can cause someone to have some or all of the following problems:

 Reactions to foods, like peanuts and tree nuts, can be different.
 It all depends on the person — and sometimes the same person can react differently at different times.

 Although a small amount of peanut protein can set off a severe reaction, it is rare that people get an allergic reaction just from breathing in small particles of nuts or peanuts, since the protein has to be ingested (swallowed) to cause a reaction.
 Most foods with peanuts in them don't allow enough of the protein to escape into the air to cause a reaction.
 And just the smell of foods containing peanuts won't produce a reaction because the scent does not contain the protein.

-In the few cases when people do react to airborne particles, it's usually in an enclosed area (like a restaurant or bar) where lots of peanuts are being cracked from their shells.
+In very rare cases when people do react to airborne particles, it's usually in an enclosed area (like a restaurant or bar) where lots of peanuts are being cracked from their shells.
 The person inhales and then swallows the protein, and this can lead to a reaction when the protein gets digested.

-Although some people outgrow certain food allergies over time (like milk, egg, soy, and wheat allergies), peanut and tree nut allergies are lifelong in most people.
+Although some people outgrow certain food allergies over time (like milk, egg, soy, and wheat allergies), peanut and tree nut allergies are lifelong in many people.

-The only real way to treat a nut allergy is to avoid peanuts and tree nuts.
+The best way to prevent a reaction in someone with a nut allergy is to avoid peanuts and tree nuts.
 Avoiding nuts means more than just not eating them.
 It also means not eating any foods that might contain tree nuts or peanuts as ingredients.

 The best way to be sure a food is nut free is to read the label.
-Manufacturers of foods sold in the United States have to state on their labels whether foods contain peanuts or tree nuts.
+Manufacturers of foods sold in the United States must state on their labels whether foods contain peanuts or tree nuts.
 Check the ingredients list first.